-CaveSim program element Corresponding OK SDE Standards Photos of past CaveSim programs Bat skeleton and guano demonstrations and lessons: Discussion of similarities/differences b/w bat wing morphology and human hand morphology.
+Program element: Bat biology & epidemiology Corresponding CDE Standards Photos of CaveSim programs Bat skeleton and guano demonstrations and lessons: Discussion of similarities/differences b/w bat wing morphology and human hand morphology.
 Discussion of evolutionary pressures that may have created the similarities/differences.
 Discussion of bat tail structure and usage of the tail in steering, balance, and in catching insects.
 Discussion of different types/sizes of bats, and the role that they play in helping humans.
 Real-life lesson about bat eradication by farmers and the impact on their crops.
 Discussions about history & the role caves played in the civil war (sources of saltpeter for the production of gunpowder).
-HS-LS4-4: Construct an explanation based on evidence for how natural selection leads to adaptation of populations.
 CaveSim program lead Dave Jackson teaches high school students about bat biology in Oklahoma.
 Photographic and/or video demonstration of the ongoing White Nose Syndrome (WNS) epidemic that has killed nearly 6 million bats in the last ~10 years.
 Lesson about the WNS fungus (Pseudogymnoascus destrucans) and how it metabolizes the bat alive.
 Discussion of bats' colonial behaviors, and the advantages and disadvantages of such behaviors.
-HS-LS2-8: Evaluate evidence for the role of group behavior on individual and species' chances to survive and reproduce.
-HS-LS4-3: Apply concepts of statistics and probability to support explanations that organisms with an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.
-HS-LS2-7: Design, evaluate, and refine a solution for reducing the impacts of human activities on the environment biodiversity.
 Bat epidemiology activity : As mentioned above, millions of bats are dying in the US from WNS.
 Students learn about the spread of this disease, and about the overarching epidemiological concepts, through a truly hands-on game.
 In this game, students apply powdered laundry detergent to their hands, and CaveSim staff use a blacklight to monitor the spread of the "disease" (i.e., fluorescent detergent) among the "bat" (i.e., student) population.
 Students play the game in multiple rounds, with the number of bat-bat interactions being equal to the round number.
 Students make a graph of interaction count vs. disease prevalence.
 Stochastic (i.e., random) processes are discussed.
-HS-LS2-2: Use mathematical representations to support and revise explanations based on evidence about factors affecting biodiversity and populations in ecosystems of different scales.
-HS-LS2-6: Evaluate the claims that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
-HS-LS4-5: Synthesize, communicate, and evaluate the information that describes how changes in environmental conditions can affect the distribution of traits in a population causing: 1) increases in the number of individuals of some species, 2) the emergence of new species over time, and 3) the extinction of other species.
-With the second secon
+Colorado Essential Skills and Science and Engineering Practices: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence, and in the design: decide on types, how much, and accuracy of data needed to produce reliable measurements and consider limitations on the precision of the data. (e.g., number of trials, cost, risk, time), and refine the design accordingly With the second seco

-CaveSim program element Corresponding OK SDE Standards Photos of past CaveSim programs Cave rescue stretcher : we bring an adult-sized cave rescue stretcher (Sked) to our programs.
+CaveSim program element Corresponding CDE Standards Photos of past CaveSim programs Cave rescue stretcher : we bring an adult-sized cave rescue stretcher (Sked) to our programs.
 Students take turns getting into the stretcher.
 With the direct supervision of CaveSim staff, the student in the stretcher is carried through and around obstacles by fellow students.
 Students learn teamwork, communication, and leadership.
 Space required : any indoor or outdoor setting.
 May be done in classrooms or even hallways.
-Physical Education S4.H3 Level 1: Uses communication skills and strategies that promote team or group dynamics.
-Level 2: Assumes a leadership role (e.g., task or group leader) in a physical activity setting.
 Austin High School student and football player gets ready to ride (successfully!) in the Skedco stretcher.
 Squeezebox : we bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
 Students use a tape measure to quantify how tight a space they can move through.
 Space required : typically set up near the stretcher (see above).
 Any indoor or outdoor setting is fine.
-Physical Education S5.H2 Level 1: Chooses an appropriate level of challenge in a self-selected activity.
-Level 2: Chooses an appropriate level of challenge to experience success and desire to participate in a self-selected physical activity.
 Students at a 2018 Austin program use a tape measure to quantify their squeezebox skills.